Skip to content

 State Minimum Wages

 Recognizing regional variations in cost of living and economic factors, many states have enacted their own minimum wage laws that are higher than the federal rate.
 These state-level mandates ensure that workers in higher-cost areas receive a wage that reflects their cost of living.
-For instance, California’s minimum wage is currently $15.50 per hour (increasing to $16 on January 1, 2024), while Georgia’s minimum wage is $5.15 per hour (although employers covered by the FLSA must adhere to the federal minimum wage).
+For instance, California’s minimum wage is currently $16.50 per hour (a $0.50 increase from 2024 to 2025), while Georgia’s minimum wage is $5.15 per hour (although employers covered by the FLSA must adhere to the federal minimum wage).

 Municipal Minimum Wages